 Hajrija Sijerčić-Čolić (ed.), Miodrag Bajić, Aleksandar Despenić, Šejla Drpljanin, Meliha Dugalija, Ljiljana Filipović, Haris Halilović, Mirza Hukeljić, Svjetlana Ivanović, Davorin Jukić, Diana Kajmaković, Mensura Karasalihović, Minka Kreho, Siniša Lazarević, Željka Marenić, Slavko Marić, Velibor Milićević, Ivanka Mrkonjić, Srđan Nedić, Ljiljana Pejić, Hajrija Sijerčić-Čolić

-“Any judge or prosecutor who wants to improve his/her work on Special Investigative Measures should read the Benchbook.”
+“Any judge or prosecutor who wants to improve his/her work on Special Investigative Measures should read this Benchbook.”

 Special Investigative Measures (SIM) are used across European countries to fight serious crime, terrorism, and avert dangers to state security.
 They are performed in secrecy, without the knowledge of the target; when improperly used they endanger fundamental human rights, including the right to privacy, the freedom of information and expression, the right to a fair trial and freedom of religion.
 These rights are cornerstone to democracy; their infringement undermines the rule of law and the citizens’ trust in the state.